Psychonoclast/PocketPals/README.md

 	-Chlorophyll: Single rank Photosynthetic Skin.
 Increases Quickness by +25 and Regeneration by 50% after basking

 Lore and Physiology:
 	-Spined Carapace: Quilladin and Chesnaught get their own variant of carapace.
-When tightening, AV goes way up, and melee attacks take 1/2 their own Strength in damage
+When tightening, AV goes way up, and melee attackers take 1/2 their own Strength in damage
 	-Horn Leech and Samurott's Razor Shell add AV

+Other:
+	-All Pokémon have Night Vision

 // playable Pokémon //

 I've made a few of the Pokémon playable (the cute, startery ones).
 Simply move the files "Genotype.xml" and "Subtype.xml" from the nested folder "Playable" into the mod folder "PokePals" and a third genotype should appear at New Game

 Playable Pokémon have only a meager 22 pts for character creation but gain ~22+ more points from their species, this leaves them at or above Mutated Human stats.
 They also gain stat points upon evolving.

+Playable Pokémon evolve as capsule Pokémon

 Currently, Pokémon start with random junk in the hopes to give them meaning starting gear.